 Torgemah is Prague.

 Put is Libya.

 Sava is Arabia.

 Chavilah ended up being a group of nations in Arabia.

 Savtca is a group within Libya.

-In general, he says, the descendants of Kush are scattered throughout the towns and regions of the Kingdom of Lydia (and NOT Libya, as stated before) in his time.
+In general, he says, the descendants of Kush are scattered throughout the towns and regions of the Kingdom of Lydia (which is western Turkey today) in his time.